 Although Brazilian law protects freedoms of expression and the press, journalists critical of politicians often face persecution.
 Journalists are regularly the targets of slander, as politicians use their online followings to coordinate attacks against the press.
 Politicians often intimidate reporters using outdated regulations and abusive legal procedures.
-In 2023, Brazil placed 92 of 180 countries on a press freedom ranking, South America's fourthlowest score.
+In 2024, Brazil placed 63 of 180 countries on a press freedom ranking, South America's fourthlowest score.
 While journalist murders have declined in recent years, observers report intimidation and assaults, and various politicians openly praise violence against reporters.
 Moreover, media ownership is highly concentrated, as s few large Brazilian corporations control many TV, radio, and print media outlets.

-Print Media: Brazil has robust print media, offering daily, weekly, and monthly newspapers and magazines.
+Print Media: Brazil has robust print media, offering daily. weekly, and monthly newspapers and magazines.
 Most national print media are based in São Paulo or Rio de Janeiro, though smaller cities also have local papers.
-Major national dailies are Folha de S. Paulo, O Estado de S. Paulo, and O Globo.
-Folha International is a major English-language newspaper.
-Additionally, Brazil has tabloid-style publications focused on sports and entertainment that are widely available for purchase, often from street of which one (TV Brasil) is state-owned.
+Major national dailies are Folha de S. Paulo, O Estado de S. Paulo, and O Globo, Folha International is а maior English-language newspaper.
+Additionally, Brazil has tabloid-style publications focused on sports and entertainment that are widely available for purchase. often from street vendors.

+TV and Radio: TV is a popular source of news and entertainment.
+Brazil has 14 major national TV networks, of which one (TV Brasil) is state-owned.
 Brazilians can purchase multi-channel cable packages and get international programming via satellite or Internet TV.
 Radio is also popular and another source for news and information, particularly in rural areas, where TV stations are less accessible.
 Brazil has about 8,500 radio stations that offer news, music, entertainment, and sports content.
 Most programs broadcast in Portuguese, though some are in English or Spanish.